The KCC20Minter Contract

 #[covenant.singleton]

-This is the issuance step.
+This is the transaction-level minting step that enforces the issuance policy.

 The checks break down into four groups.